jenkinsci/drupal-developer-plugin/README.md

 `core=7.x`
 `projects[drupal][version]=7.38`

-By default Jenkins pulls code into the workspace root but you might want to Drupal into a subdirectory to keep things clean (e.g. `$WORKSPACE/drupal`):
+By default Jenkins pulls code into the workspace root but you might want to put Drupal into a subdirectory to keep things clean (e.g. `$WORKSPACE/drupal`):
  * If using the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin): set option `Additional Behaviours / Check out to a sub-directory` to `drupal`
  * If using the [Subversion Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Subversion+Plugin): set option `Local module directory` to `drupal`
  * If using a Drush Makefile: set option `Drupal root directory` to `drupal`